dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 ## Authentication

+Blazor uses the existing ASP.NET Core authentication mechanisms to establish the user's identity.
+The exact mechanism depends on how the Blazor app is hosted, server-side or client-side.

 ### Blazor server-side authentication

+Blazor server-side apps operate over a real-time connection that's created using SignalR.
+[Authentication in SignalR-based apps](xref:signalr/authn-and-authz) is handled when the connection is established.
+Authentication can be based on a cookie or some other bearer token.

-The mechanisms for determining a user's identity using cookies, tokens, or other mechanisms is the same in a Blazor server-side app as in any other ASP.NET Core app.
-The Blazor server-side project template can set up an authentication mechanism when a project is created.
+The Blazor server-side project template can set up authentication for you when the project is created.

 # [Visual Studio](#tab/visual-studio)